konnected-io/docs/security-alarm-system/installation/connect-wifi.md

 1. Select your wireless network from the drop-down menu and enter your WiFi password.
 After tapping Save, the device will connect to your home WiFi network and the LED will stop blinking and be **solid blue**.

- _Note:_ The wireless network must be on the same internal network as your SmartThings hub.
+    _Note:_ The wireless network must be on the same LAN/subnet as your SmartThings hub.

+    _Note:_ The device only supports 2.4GHz (2G) wireless networks

 1. Un-plug and re-plug in the device causing it to reboot.
 The blue LED will blink for a few seconds and then **turn off**, indicating that it's connected to Wifi and ready to be added to your SmartThings network.